dueringa/WikiWalker/README.md

 # WikiWalker
-Given a wikipedia article, build a graph of article links
+Given a Wikipedia article, build a graph of article links

 Input can be any Wikipedia URL.
 The results can be stored in a JSON cache file.
 This cache file can be used in successive runs, whereas on each start the